reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 The options in detail:

-* With `cross-env CI_true`, we tell Jest to run in CI mode, meaning the tests should only run once and not in watch mode (this is optional, but I had some problems with zombie processes in watch mode).
+* With `cross-env CI=true`, we tell Jest to run in CI mode, meaning the tests should only run once and not in watch mode (this is optional, but I had some problems with zombie processes in watch mode).
 * `--runInBand` tells Jest to run the tests sequentially instead of in parallel.
 This is necessary for the Pact provider to be properly started and stopped.
 * With `--setupFiles`, we make sure that Jest executes our `setup.js` from above before every test run.
-* Similarly, with `--setupTestFrameworkScriptfile`, we make sure that Jest calls the `beforeAll()` and `afterAll()` methods from `jest-wrapper.js` before and after all tests.
+* Similarly, with `--setupTestFrameworkScriptfile`, we make sure that Jest calls the `beforeAll()` and `afterAll()` functions from `jest-wrapper.js` before and after all tests.
 * With `--testMatch`, we tell Jest to only execute tests that end with `test.pact.js`.

-Now, we can call
+Now, we can run the tests:

 ```
 npm run test:pact
 ```

-to execute only the pact tests.
+This will only execute the pact tests.
 It's a good idea to run pact tests separately from other unit tests, since they have some special needs, as we can see in all the configuration above.

 ## The Hero REST Client